Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 While planning the creation of your deck you can use one of the deck design software programs that help you calculate the cost of materials.
 This may also help you get a better idea as to the amount materials you’ll need for the project.

-Composite decking is also less expensive to maintain than all-wood decking.
-Maintenance costs for composite decking are very limited, as only household products are required.
+Composite is also less expensive to maintain than all-wood decking.
+Maintenance costs are very limited, as only household products are required.
+Maintaining an all-wood deck requires a pressure or power washer, special cleanser, and regular reapplication of sealant.

 Even when you complete all this maintenance, water or insect damage could make your deck unsafe, necessitating costly repairs.
-Composite decking is impervious to water and insect damage, and should not ever need to be repaired.
+Composite is impervious to water and insect damage, and should not ever need to be repaired.

-As an alternative to composite decking you may want to consider PVC.
+As an alternative to composite decks you may want to consider PVC.
 This material is similar in composition but costs less overall to purchase.
 Read more about the differences between composite vs. PVC decking here.

-Composite Decking Maintenance
+Composite Maintenance

 Composite decking should ideally be cleaned every six months, but luckily this is not a labor-intensive task.
 A regular garden hose will wet the surface of the decking.
 Baking soda and vinegar can be used as a cleaning solution and will loosen the grit and grime.